In this article

 Sensory based AT items and equipment

-Sensory assistive technology can help autistic children and adults to engage their senses, such as touch, smell, sight, taste, hearing, movement and balance, and/or can assist in reducing any feelings of discomfort or fear that may be associated with some sensory inputs.
+Sensory assistive technology can help children and adults to engage their senses, such as touch, smell, sight, taste, hearing, movement and balance, and/or can assist in reducing any feelings of discomfort or fear that may be associated with some sensory inputs.

-Sensory assistive technology can help autistic children and adults to engage their senses, and/or can assist in reducing any feelings of discomfort or fear that may be associated with some sensory inputs.
+Sensory assistive technology can help children and adults to engage their senses, and/or can assist in reducing any feelings of discomfort or fear that may be associated with some sensory inputs.

 Adapted seating items and equipment

-It can sometimes be the case that children and adults with autism require additional seating support and positioning assistance.
+Sometimes children and adults with autism require additional seating support and positioning assistance.
 In addition, they may benefit from active seating, which enables them to move, encouraging flexibility.

 An AT assessment can determine an individual’s adapted seating needs, and whether the use of technology and equipment will enhance comfort and health, and support independence.